MicrosoftDocs/win32/desktop-src/SecBP/changing-privileges-in-a-token.md

 ---
-Description: 'Explains how to change privileges in a token by using the AdjustTokenPrivileges and CreateRestrictedToken functions.' ms.assetid: 'b8e47d04-07c1-4d57-8209-6b0c397476e5'
+Description: Explains how to change privileges in a token by using the AdjustTokenPrivileges and CreateRestrictedToken functions. ms.assetid: b8e47d04-07c1-4d57-8209-6b0c397476e5
-title: Changing Privileges in a Token
+title: Changing Privileges in a Token ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Changing Privileges in a Token